Cost To Build A Front Porch in 2021

 A good foundation provides structural integrity to your porch.
 The type of foundation your porch needs will depend on the type of porch you want.
 Contractors may recommend pier-style foundations that use beams to hold the weight of your porch or slab foundations made from concrete.
 When figuring your porch cost, consider that a pier-style foundation can often run between $5-$8 per square foot.
-Conversely, a slab foundation may cost between $3-$5 per square foot.
+Conversely, a slab foundation may cost between $3-$5 per sq

 Walls, Railings, or Screens

 Some front porches have low walls or railings.
 Others are entirely screened in.
 These features add to your cost for a front porch, but can make it more convenient and usable for your family.
 For instance, porch screening can protect your family from glare or insects while enjoying your porch.
 Similarly, railings add an element of safety, as well as a more decorative element.

 Do you want a ceiling fan?
 What about porch lighting?
 Paint or stain?
 If you want to dress your porch up with paint and electricity, that will make it more comfortable and add to the cost of building your porch.
 For instance, adding a ceiling fan can cost between $100-$500 dollars.
 You’ll also need an electrician to install it, which tacks on an additional $65-$95/hour in labor.
 Then there are other furnishings, like a porch swing which can start at $200.

 When considering the cost of adding a porch to your home, consider the type, size, materials, installation, and furnishings you’ll want to include in your ultimate vision.